In this helpsheet we're going to look at the main ways of tax planning with the use of family members...

 In a nutshell this says if you give something to your spouse that is not wholly or substantially a right to income (meaning that the subject of the gift has a capital value as well as an income producing element), any income that does arise will be treated as the spouse's income for tax purposes.

-The present law following Arctic Systems is that if you give your wife some ordinary shares in your company or perhaps a share in your partnership, this is not just a right to income but it also contains capital rights, as by owning the share they become entitled to a proportion of the assets when the business is closed down and have voting rights .
-Therefore the share is not just a right to income.
+The law following the Arctic Systems case is that if you give your wife some ordinary shares in your company or perhaps a share in your partnership, this is not just a right to income but it also contains capital rights, as by owning the share they become entitled to a proportion of the assets when the business is closed down and have voting rights .
+Therefore, the share is not just a right to income.

 The actual facts of this case that was finally won by the taxpayer at the House of Lords and cannot now be appealed are as follows...